Countries and territories currently participating in the CCI include:

 With 70% of the population living along the coast, Caribbean lives and livelihoods directly depend upon healthy marine and coastal resources.
 Alarmingly, the Caribbean is increasingly threatened by development, pollution, overfishing and climate change.

 To the extent that the 37 Caribbean nations and overseas territories are separated by water, they are united by the Caribbean Sea.
 Governments and people throughout the Caribbean must work together to address growing threats to the sea and its resources.
-The Caribbean Challenge Initiative (CCI) is the first conservation initiative embraced by governments across the region.

 Launched in 2008 with support from The Nature Conservancy, the CCI is an endeavor of unprecedented scale and scope.
 Ten participating CCI countries and territories have committed to: